-- The sports medicine program has a spiritual application emphasis. - The current Belhaven sports programs provide the needed experience and contact hours for athletic training certification. - Belhaven College has a strong relationship with the local medical community. - The Jackson medical community provides excellent support for sports medicine. - Career opportunities in athletic training in high school/college, pre-physical therapy, or other medical fields.
+- Provides a spiritual application emphasis. - Provides the needed experience and contact hours for athletic training certification. - Provides a strong relationship with the local medical community. - The Jackson medical community provides excellent support for sports medicine. - Provides career opportunities in athletic training in high school/college, pre-physical therapy, or other medical fields.